 ANT 324.
 CULTURE AND SEX 4 sh

-This course examines human sexuality from a biocultural perspective, exploring the physiology of human sexuality and the cross-cultural context of sexual expression.
+This course examines human sexuality from a bicultural perspective, exploring the physiology of human sexuality and the cross-cultural context of sexual expression.
 Themes include alternative sexual lifestyles, sexual dysfunction, the symbolic dimensions of sexuality and AIDS.
 Prerequisite: SOC 111 or ANT 112.

 ANT 325.
 CULTURE, HEALTH AND ILLNESS 4 sh

-This study of the biocultural basis of health and disease over time and across cultures examines the importance of culture in the experience of illness, diagnosis and treatments.
+This study of the bicultural basis of health and disease over time and across cultures examines the importance of culture in the experience of illness, diagnosis and treatments.
 Topics include the cultural implications of food and food habits, health care practices, the relationship of healers and patients, alternative health care practices and the relationship of mind and body in illness and recovery.
 Prerequisite: SOC 111 or ANT 112.

 ANT 329.
 WOMEN, CULTURE AND THE WORLD 4 sh